 Sam come All-Stars, by being underused.
 The writers didn't do anything interesting with him, save for getting a poorly done Snap Back when he helped win a challenge, making him a very Flat Character who's only defining traits from the last season (video game obsession and having a crush on Dakota) are very underplayed.
 Instead, he becomes Chew Toy fodder.
 And even worse, his inclusion meant more popular and noticeably more heroic Revenge alumni Dawn and Brick would not be included in the cast.

-World Tour suffered from this as well due to repeating most of the problems that Action suffered from as well as creating of few of their own like the high number of plot lines in the 1st half of the season (DJ's animal curse, Izzy's alter-ego Brainzilla, and Owen and Noah's friendship) that are suddenly dropped in the later half, the infamous love triangle between Gwen, Courtney, and Duncan.
-Not to the extent of Action, but still.
+World Tour suffered from this as well due to repeating most of the problems that Action suffered from as well as creating of few of their own like the high number of plot lines in the 1st half of the season that are suddenly dropped in the later half (such as DJ's animal curse, Izzy's alter-ego Brainzilla, and Owen and Noah's growing friendship) and the infamous love triangle between Gwen, Courtney, and Duncan.

-Revenge of the Island is hit with this as well, to a lesser degree.
-Despite an interesting premise (new characters, on a now radioactive Wawanawkwa), the season fell a bit short.
-The cast overall are considered bland at best (with the exceptions of Brick, Dawn and Dakota), it introduced The Scrappy Zoey, and the season being 13 episodes long meant less time to develop characters.
-Still, it has it's fans.
+Revenge of the Island was hit with this as well, despite having an interesting premise (new characters, on a now radioactive Wawanawkwa).
+Most of the new contestants were considered bland at best (with the exceptions of Brick, Dawn and Dakota), it introduced The Scrappy Zoey, and the season being 13 episodes long instead of the usual 26 resulted in rushed storylines and meager character development.

-Many have felt the 1st half All-Stars was even worse than Action.
-It started rather promising, with the introduction of Mal and the supposed Character Rerailment of certain campers, not to mention the opportunity to have new and old characters interact.
+Many claimed that All-Stars was even worse than Action.
+It started off rather promising, with the introduction of Mal and the Character Rerailment of certain campers, not to mention the opportunity to have new and old characters interact.
 Unfortunately, most of these promises were either wasted or poorly delivered.
-Mal went from a villain who did things solely For the Evulz, to a rather Anti-Climax Boss who was literally defeated at the push of a button.
-Courtney's re-railment was botched in one episode, reverting her back to her Action-self which rendered the plot of Gwen trying to reestablish her friendship with her (which took up more than half the season) which was also her motivation for returning completely pointless, and certain characters, such as Heather and Gwen, were given the Idiot Ball in order to justify their eliminations.
+Mal went from a villain who did things solely For the Evulz to a rather Anti-Climax Bosswho was literally defeated at the push of a button, Courtney's re-railment was botched in one episode, reverting her back to her Action-self and rendering the plot of Gwen trying to reestablish her friendship with her (which took up more than half the season and was her only reason for returning) completely pointless, and certain characters (such as Heather and Gwen) were given the Idiot Ball in order to justify their eliminations.
 The finale was definitely the low point for many though.
-Unlike the previous finales, only four of the past contestants participated because the rest were all trapped inside gas filled balloons that were sent flying off into the sky and the final line-up had what many consider to be a very obvious outcome and winner.
+Unlike the previous finales, only four of the past contestants participated because the rest were all trapped inside gas filled balloons that were sent flying off into the sky, and the final line-up had what many consider to be a very obvious outcome and winner.
 Add in Mal's simple defeat, Mike curing himself of his MPD in an insultingly easy manner, and Camp Wawanakwa actually sinking and you have a series that left the fanbase broken in more ways than one.
 The overall reception proved so negative that Fresh TV came forth to request fan feedback on the season to try and figure out what went wrong and try to use it to help with the development of Season 6.